 The Proper Method is different.
 We start by avoiding the Hero role, and its entire premise.
 The Proper Method’s approach begins with requirements gathering, planning, and documentation.

 Then we code.
 And this too differs.
 In the Proper Method, we build reusable libraries of objects and functions that we document.
-Inline documentation helps other developers to find and understand the library used and what functions to call as the system development progresses.
+Inline documentation helps other developers find and understand the library used, and what functions to call as the system development progresses.

 When things change, the developers can go in and change things.
-The lack of duplication means the system becomes more and more secure, more and more ironclad.
-And system development starts to decrease, especially when compared to the hero’s way.
+The lack of duplication means the system becomes increasingly secure, more ironclad.
+And system development starts to decrease, when compared to the hero’s way.

 So which way is better?

-Though sometimes, the quick hack can do wonders, the majority of times it’s the prepared, carefully thought out approach that wins the race.
+Though every so often, the quick hack can do wonders, the majority of times it’s the prepared, carefully thought out approach that wins the race.
 While the Hero’s application starts to strain, and eventually fail, the proper way grows stronger and stronger.
 Maintenance becomes easier, and the ability to support the project becomes less expensive.
 Leading most to recommend the quick hack only for small code basis.